brettz9/webappfind/docs/User-Guide.md

 In addition to using the graphical Executable Builder (the "Exec" button in the toolbar of the add-on), one may also build executables from the command line.
-This can provide the convenience of not needing to pass as many arguments to the command line or not using the command line at all.
+Executables can provide the convenience of not needing to pass as many arguments to the command line or not using the command line at all.